This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Assembly

-We will hold assemblies, however this will depend on the school roll and spaces available at our temporary school.
-When we are able to hold these, whanau are welcome to attend.
-The children join together to run the assembly and celebrate successes in the classroom and on the sports fields, to reinforce good social behavior and promote the arts in the school.
-You will receive an invitation via Hero to whole school assemblies.
+We hold weekly assemblies (hui), however these vary between singing practise, in school announcements and sharing with parents and whānau.
+When there is a sharing hui, you will be notifed and are welcome to attend.
+The children join together to run the assembly and celebrate successes in the classroom and on the sports fields, to reinforce good social behaviour and promote the arts in the school.
+You will receive an invitation via Hero to sharing hui.

 Punctuality matters.
 Please ensure your children arrive by 8.30am.
 For your child's safety, children should not be at school before 8.15am or stay after 2.45pm unless engaged in a supervised activity e.g. sports practice, on site after school care facility.